Sebastiaan-Alvarez-Rodriguez/The-Quote-Indexer-V-Skyrim/README.md

 pip3 install deepspeech==0.6.0 pyqt5 qdarkstyle playsound --user
 ```

-You need a pre-trained Deepspeech model to convert speech to text.
+Furthermore, you need
-You can either use [pre-trained Deepspeech 0.6.0](https://github.com/mozilla/DeepSpeech/releases/download/v0.6.0/deepspeech-0.6.0-models.tar.gz),
+ * a trained Deepspeech model to convert speech to text.
+You can either use [pre-trained Deepspeech 0.6.0](https://github.com/mozilla/DeepSpeech/releases/download/v0.6.0/deepspeech-0.6.0-models.tar.gz), or you have to train your own (compatible) neural network...
+Store the downloaded or trained mdel in the `model` directory of this framework.
-or you have to train your own neural network...
+ * a microphone, in order to record speech.

-You need to have a microphone, in order to record speech.
+ * Finally, you need to have at least one dataset available.
+You must find a dataset and implement support for it as described below.
+We do not upload here because of copyright reasons.

 ## Running
 Simply run